jacekrud/git-bash-environment/readme.md

-0) Close console
+0) Clone this repo
-1) Add current folder to PATH variable:
+1) Add repo folder to PATH variable

-	On Windows:
-			Edit PATH manually
-		OR
-			!!!
-CAUTION: SETX command may break your PATH variable, be careful, make backup open cmd as administrator
-			execute command: SETX /M path "%path%;%cd%\
-2) Restart or open console
+2) Restart console
-3) Run install.bash which will update .bashrc
+3) Run install.bash which will update .bashrc and .gitconfig